viproma/cppfmu/README.md

 features such as exceptions and automatic memory management, rather than implement the low-level C functions specified by FMI.

-Currently, only FMI for Co-simulation v1.0 is supported.
-Support for Model Exchange and FMI 2.0 is planned.
+Currently, only FMI for Co-simulation is supported.
+Support for Model Exchange is planned.
 (Therefore, we'll continue to write "model/slave code", even though it's only the latter which is relevant for the time being.)

 CPPFMU was developed as part of the R&D project [Virtual Prototyping of Maritime Systems and Operations](http://viproma.no) (ViProMa), and